bhmoose/bmoose_EAS6995/README.md

 To check core hours used, log in to the UCAR Systems Accounting Manager (SAM) at [sam.ucar.edu](sam.ucar.edu).
 There is a lag of about 1 day, so core hours charged to a project do not appear on SAM until a day or so after they have been used.

+### Running programs (such as DL model training) on GPU

+* Can run in an interactive session with `qsub -I` followed by appropriate arguments (same as in a job script, except NCAR documentation uses `casper@casper-pbs` as queue name.

+* Ensure at least one GPU is requested in the resource request within the job script or interactive session (`-l select=n_nodes:ncpus=n_cpus:ngpus=n_gpus` for interactive session, add `#PBS` before it for submitted job).

+* Adjust the model code to run on GPUs:

+    * Fkrst, verify that CUDA recognizes that a GPU is available